Oh, nothing. Just, you know, going to see the most beautiful cars in the universe, that’s all. No big deal. (self-satisfied sigh)

 Burning Man’s first days of cleanup make for infrequent blog postings.

 Apologies, but anyone who’s been out to the Black Rock Desert in a labor-type capacity knows it’s impossible to get by without physically working on something all day.
 You just do it because you have a strong work ethic, and/or because if you don’t, you’ll be asked to leave.
-It’s also impossible not to be so exhausted by day’s end you either crash right after dinner, or accidentally swallow too much beer and DJ a dance party for Face’s birthday at the Black Rock Saloon.
+It’s also impossible not to be so exhausted by day’s end you either crash right after dinner, or accidentally DJ a dance party for Face’s birthday at the Black Rock Saloon.
 (Hypothetically.)

 Not sure anyone knows this, but it gets really hot in the desert in the middle of the day.
 Picking up someone else’s trash can make a girl a little … testy.

 Which has been a dream since childhood, implanted through osmosis by our engine-loving, race-car-driving, airplane-mechanic-teaching relatives … and ossified with our first viewing of Faster, Pussycat!
 Kill!
 Kill!

 Prior to the event’s end, this writer was appointed a cleanup manager (“MANAGER”!
 HAHAHAHAAAA…ha…heh…hm) for Gate and Perimeter’s personal camping area.
 Apparently the “Black Hole” was red on the MOOP map last year (that’s “they left a lot of stuff behind for the DPW to clean up” in BM-talk) and the Hydra — our three-man Gate management team — didn’t want that to happen again.
 So Thirteen and we had to clean up after the boys, basically.
 They were too burned out.